 Figure 9-ax3—PPE Thresholds field format

-The NSS M1 subfield contains an unsigned integer that is equal to the number of NSS values minus one for which PPE threshold information is included in the PPE Thresholds field.
+The NSS M1 subfield contains an unsigned integer that is equal to the number of NSS values minus one for which PPE threshold values are included in the PPE Thresholds Info field.

-The RU Count subfield contains an unsigned integer that is equal to the number of RU allocation values for which HE PPE threshold information is included in the PPE Thresholds field.
-The value of zero for this field is reserved.
-The value of three for this field is reserved.
+The RU Index Bitmask subfield contains a bitmask which indicates whether PPE threshold values are present for each of four RU allocation sizes according to their RU Allocation Index values.
+For example, when B3 is set to 1, PPE threshold values are present for the RU allocation corresponding to RU allocation index 0 and when B3 is set to 0, PPE threshold values are not present for the RU allocation corresponding to RU allocation index 0.

-The PPE Threshold Info field is (NSS M1 + 1)  (RU Count  6 bits in length.
-The format of the PPE Threshold Info field is defined in Figure 9-ax4 (PPE Thresholds Info field format)
+The PPE Threshold Info field is (NSS M1 + 1)  (Number of bits set to 1 in the RU Index Bitmask subfield) 6 bits in length.
+The format of the PPE Threshold Info field is defined in Figure 9-ax4 (PPE Thresholds Info field format).
+PPE threshold values appear in increasing NSS value and increasing RU index value order, where lower-numbered PPE Thresholds Info field bits contain PPE threshold values corresponding to lower numbered NSS values and within a set of PPE Threshold subfields corresponding to a single value of NSS, lower-numbered PPE Thresholds Info field bits contain PPE threshold values corresponding to lower numbered RU index values.
+Subfields PPET16 for NSSn for RUb and PPET8 for NSSn for RUb are present for all values of n and b where:

+1 <= n <= (NSS M1 + 1)

+b = [x, …, m]

+where [x, …, m] is the set of integers equal to the ordered list of bit positions of all bits that are set to 1 in the RU Index Bitmask subfield, with x being the lowest value

 TGax Editor: In Figure 9-ax4 – PPE Threholds Info field format, change “RU1” to “RUx” in the two places in which it appears

-Each PPET8 for NSSn for RUm subfield and PPET16 for NSSn for RUm subfield contains a constellation index as defined in Table 9-ax15 (Constellation index).
+Each PPET8 for NSSn for RUb subfield and PPET16 for NSSn for RUb subfield contains an unsigned integer which corresponds to a constellation index value related to the transmission constellation of an HE PPDU as defined in Table 9-ax15 (Constellation index).

-All the PPET8 for NSSn for RUm subfield and PPET16 for NSSn for RUm subfield values are combined to encode the minimum duration of the post-FEC padding and packet extension for HE PPDUs that are transmitted to the STA sending this field, for each value of NSS and RU specified by the field and implicitly, for values of NSS and RU not explicitly indicated in the field.
+The PPET8 for NSSn for RUb subfield and PPET16 for NSSn for RUb subfield values are combined to determine the Maximum PE value for HE PPDUs that are transmitted to the STA sending this field and using NSS=n and an RU allocation corresponding to RU Allocation Index b, for each value of NSS and RU specified by the field.
+For all values of n and b for which PPET8 and PPET16 are not present, the Maximum PE value is 0 for HE PPDUs that are transmitted to the STA using NSS=n and an RU allocation corresponding to RU Allocation Index b..
+The value for each PPET8 for NSSn for RUm is always less than the value of PPET16 for NSSn for RUm.
 The encoding is described in Table 9-ax16 (PPET8 and PPET16 encoding).

 Table 9-ax16—PPET8 and PPET16 encoding